Piano Media: Criticism

 Piano has been criticized for manipulated numbers claimed during paidContent conference.
-Its CEO Tomáš Bella expressed hope, that 1% of Slovak internet population would become subscribers.
-Piano estimated in 2011 the Slovak internet population to be 2.3 million people, but Eurostat 2011 and AIMmonitor (a service of IAB Slovakia) estimate 3.3 and 2.8 million people respectively, many of them dissatisfied with the customer service provided.
+Its CEO Tomáš Bella expressed hope that 1% of the Slovakian internet population would become subscribers.
+Piano estimated in 2011 the Slovakian internet population to be 2.3 million people, but Eurostat 2011 and AIMmonitor (a service of IAB Slovakia) estimate 3.3 and 2.8 million people respectively, many of them dissatisfied with the customer service provided.

-In May 2014, Piano released subscriber and revenue details from the first three years of Slovak activity to refute claims by blogger Rastislav Kuciak, that according to public accounts summary, Piano has 3,800 to 5,400 subscribers, that is much less than official estimation of 20,000 subscribers.
-Piano's CEO Bella objected, stating Piano has more subscribers than guessed at by bloggers, but did not supply additional details.
-However Piano publicly released numbers in their 3rd year of operating a national paywall for the media in Slovakia:
+In May 2014, Piano released subscriber and revenue details from the first three years of Slovak activity to refute claims by blogger Rastislav Kuciak, that according to public accounts summary, Piano has 3,800 to 5,400 subscribers, far less than the official estimate of 20,000 subscribers.
+Piano's CEO Bella objected, stating that Piano has more subscribers than estimated by bloggers, but did not supply additional details.
+However, Piano publicly released numbers in their third year of operating a national paywall for the media in Slovakia.